Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/Vendor_Specific_Implementation/Aruba/Aruba_Mobility/Configurations_&_Labs/01-VMWare-Lab/02-AP-Groups.md

 | **Very high throughput (VHT)**     | Ensure VHT is enabled for 5 GHz radio on 802.11ac devices.
 Clear to disable VHT, making the AP function as 802.11n.                                                                                                                                      |
 | **Smart antenna**                  | Select Enabled for smart antenna polarization on IAP-335 access points to optimize antenna selection based on collected data.
 This feature helps improve signal reception and performance.
 (Disabled by default).                                       |

+- **Note:** In Aruba networking, "split radio" refers to a feature on certain access points that essentially divides a single 5GHz radio band into two separate, smaller 5GHz radios, allowing the AP to operate with three distinct radio bands (one 2.4GHz and two separate 5GHz) - effectively giving the AP "tri-radio" functionality

 ### Interference Immunity

 Aruba’s interference immunity features enhance network performance by mitigating interference from other devices.
 Aruba’s Adaptive Radio Management (ARM) leverages multiple tools to optimize the network: